taisei-project/taisei/doc/ENVIRON.rst

    If ``1``, the game will crash with an error message when it attempts to use a resource that hasn't been previously preloaded.
 Useful for developers to debug missing preloads.
-Doesn't affect optional resources.

 **TAISEI_PRELOAD_SHADERS**
    | Default: ``0``

    If ``1``, Taisei will load all shader programs at startup.
-This is mainly useful for developers to quickly ensure that none of the fail to compile.
+This is mainly useful for developers to quickly ensure that none of them fail to compile.

 Video and OpenGL
 ~~~~~~~~~~~~~~~~